lostlink/docker-cleanup/README.md

 #### "Repository not found"
 - Verify the repository names are correct
 - Check the organization/namespace setting
+- For repositories in other organizations, use the full `namespace/repository` format
-- Ensure repositories exist and are accessible
+- Ensure repositories exist and are accessible with your credentials

 #### No tags deleted
 - Verify tags meet deletion criteria (age and pattern)